alireza-mht/tax-calculator/README.md

 2. **Provide a Helm Chart**: A Helm chart would be beneficial for deploying the application in a Kubernetes environment.
 3. **Integration Testing**: It’s feasible to run the current application and an external service within the CI pipeline, testing the provided endpoint by running both containers in the pipeline.
 4. **Component Testing**: Since the application depends on an external service, component testing would ensure that the components function together effectively, such as by mocking the external service.
-5. **Retry Mechanism**: Implementing a retry mechanism to manage errors from the external service.
-6. **Documentation**: Cobra provides CLI documentation that offers a helpful overview of existing commands.
+5. **Documentation**: Cobra provides CLI documentation that offers a helpful overview of existing commands.
 Additionally, Go’s built-in documentation is valuable.
 Including these in the project would enhance interaction with the application.
-7. **Complete Makefile**: There are some steps remaining in the Makefile that would be nice to have.
+6. **Complete Makefile**: There are some steps remaining in the Makefile that would be nice to have.
 Completing targets like `make test` and `make doc` would improve usability.